Noaaan/MythicMetals/PATCHNOTES.md

 ## Carmot Staff Removed

+The Carmot Staff is being removed with the next major version of Mythic Metals (not this one).
+Most code related to it has been removed, and the item has been made uncraftable.

+The Block inside your staff should automatically be inserted into your inventory (or dropped on the ground if it is full).
+The most interesting abilities have been made into new items, see the sections below.
+The Star Platinum ability is planning a return.
+The Beacon, Bronze, Copper, Iron and Sponge abilities are not planned to return at this time.

 ### Stormyx Shield rework

 The Stormyx Shield now inherits the old Carmot Staff ability of reflecting projectiles.